shivaninja/sampledff/README.md

 # Embedded Engineer Intern Task – Statistical Analytics Engine
-## This is main README file for the whole project.
+## This is the main 'README' file for the whole project.
 ## Overview

 This project implements a statistical analytics engine in C designed with embedded systems constraints in mind.
 The application processes a fixed-size dataset of unsigned characters and computes key statistical metrics using standard C, integer arithmetic, and static memory only.